 Secure Fisheries is a source of independent and original research about fisheries in East African and the Horn of Africa, fisheries conflict, and the role of fisheries in providing food and economic security.
 Our research is freely available either through links below or by contacting us directly.

-Securing Somali Fisheries is a comprehensive assessment of the domestic fisheries in Somalia and Somaliland, the amount of foreign fishing in Somali waters, and the sustainability and economic conditions of those fisheries.
+Securing Somali Fisheries is a comprehensive assessment of the domestic fisheries in the Somali region, the amount of foreign fishing in Somali waters, and the sustainability and economic conditions of those fisheries.

 This report compares and contrasts approaches to fisheries governance in Mozambique, Eritrea, Tanzania, Kenya, and Seychelles to assess different methods for achieving sustainable fisheries policies.